libsdl-org/sdlwiki/SDL3/SDL_SwapFloatBE.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_SwapFloatBE

-Swap a floating point value from bigendian to native format.
+Swap a floating point value from bigendian to native byte order.

 ## Header File